First trial of its kind for pregnant women with sickle cell disease

 Professor Eugene Oteng-Ntim said:

-As an NHS Trust that treats a large number of sickle cell patients, it's important to us that we provide the highest quality care to pregnant women and birthing people and keep them and their baby as safe as possible.
+As an NHS Trust that treats a large number of sickle cell patients, it's important to us that we provide the highest quality care to pregnant women and keep them and their baby as safe as possible.
 Through research studies in our maternity service and by offering research opportunities to pregnant women with sickle cell disease, together we can develop understanding and improve treatments for women with the condition.

 "We hope that a larger study in the future will tell us whether regular planned blood transfusions improve the outcomes for the mother and their baby, by reducing complications such as preterm delivery and low birth weight."